bbradleyX/Group-2-Bracketeer/README.md

 # Project Title: Tournament organizer

+## Quick Start Guide
+clone and run the main method in the CoordinatorUI file

 ### Summary/Description
 The tournament organizer automatically puts teams against each other based on round-robin placement matches.
 This organizer will auto fill as the tournament goes on all the way to the finals.
 The intended audience is the tournament creators.
 This tournament organizer is limited to best two out of three, no loser bracket.
 The motivation for the system so it does not need to be done by hand and will update based on the winners, as this task can be tedious.
 This also gets rid of error if this is done by hand.
 The system provides a bracket layout for the tournament showing who has won and who is moving on.
 This is done all automatically as the tournament progresses.